quangpham/quangpham.github.io/_posts/2013/2013-06-11-First impression with parse.markdown

 ###### Their SDK is well documented
 Documentation is very clean and clear.
 They also provide some useful tutorials and sample source codes.
 I didn’t find any problem when I got started using it.

 Overall, my first impression is good.
+I would recommend Parse for other developers to give it a try.